yssource/rhai/README.md

 Working with functions
 ----------------------

 Rhai's scripting engine is very lightweight.
-It gets its ability from the functions in your program.
-To call these functions, you need to register them with the scripting engine.
+It gets most of its abilities from functions.
+To call these functions, they need to be registered with the engine.

 ```rust
 use rhai::{Engine, EvalAltResult};